iTwin/viewer/packages/apps/web-viewer-test/README.md

 # React Viewer Sample

-This app is an example of using the iTwin Viewer in a modularized React application.
+This web app is an example of using the iTwin Viewer with React.
 It is meant to be used as a development environment for the components in the packages in this monorepo.
 It is not intended to be used as a seed/starter application.
 You should use the [iTwin Web Viewer Template](https://github.com/itwin/viewer/tree/main/packages/templates/web) to seed a new application.

 This project was built with [Vite](https://github.com/vitejs/vite).